 Below you'll find some photos taken during my last lunch at Sushi Taichi, along with some additional comments.
 You can read my previous writeup on Taichi here.

 An important note: Chef Taichi-san requests that, if possible, non-Japanese speaking customers be accompanied by a Japanese speaker in order to avoid communication issues.

 The restaurant is located in a small alley, up a narrow staircase, and through this small door.
-You'd never find it unless you were looking for it.
-Hard.

 Best way to get lunch going at Taichi?
 With a tasty Suntory Premium Malts!...
 Before switching to nihonshu, of course.

 The kohada was simply superb on this visit.
 Good balance of sourness and umami, and so good with Taichi-san's great shari.

 Delicious maguro from Oma - just look at that piece!
 Full of umami and with a faint hint of iron from the tuna's blood.
 A spectacular piece.

 Fresh, perfectly marinated ikura paired with some of the best nori I've had.
 You can tell how crunchy the nori is just by looking at the photo.

 In my opinion, one of the things Taichi-san does best is "kai" (shellfish) preparation, and this piece of hamaguri is a good example of that.